PurdueCAM2Project/HELPSweb/source/index.rst

 This team aims to create leaders that can recognize the world's needs and develop solutions

-The High-Efficiency, Low-Power System Group/HELPS Laboratory in the Purdue ECE Department develops the technology to improve the efficiency and performance of computing systems.
-Our research includes computer vision, machine learning, cloud and mobile computing, software engineering.
+The High-Efficiency, Low-Power System (HELPS) Laboratory in the Purdue develops the technology to improve the efficiency and performance of computing systems.
+Our research includes computer vision, machine learning, cloud and mobile computing, embedded systems software engineering, as well as applications.

 |cam2logo|